vdbogdanov/ansible/README.md

 ### [compose_config](roles/compose_config)

-With this role you can configure and start some services by Docker Compose.
 If you want use my compose-collection, you should copy it on server:

 ```bash
 ansible-playbook site.yaml -t "compose_config, copy_compose_collection"